O-Malley-Lab/LCMSMS_data_analysis_workflow/README.md

 | 2024_POS_Y-p9_2_Run120.mzML | EXP |
 | 2024_POS_Y-p9_3_Run155.mzML | EXP |

-### Part 2:
+### CMN Part 2:
 #### Run GNPS CMN Job
 - (1) Manual: run the [GNPS CMN job](https://ccms-ucsd.github.io/GNPSDocumentation/networking/) ("METABOLOMICS-SNETS-V2" workflow).
 Follow the GNPS documentation to upload the .mzML files and perform CMN.
 - (2) Manual (one-time): first, ensure there is a "GNPS_output" folder in the directory.
 Then, create a "Groupings_Analysis_Folders" folder within the "GNPS_output" folder.
 - (3) Manual: For each job, create a job sub-folder in the "Groupings_Analysis_Folders" folder (naming convention: "Grouping_" + job_name + "_POS" OR "Grouping_" + job_name + "_NEG").
 - (4) Manual: Once the GNPS CMN job is complete, populate the corresponding job folders (in the "Groupings_Analysis_Folders" folder) with output files.
 There are two job links to use: (i) "Download Bucket Table" to get raw spectral count data values (.tsv file) and (ii) "Download Clustered Spectra as MGF" to acquire the .mgf file that can be import to SIRIUS for compound predictions.
 From the downloaded outputs, there will also be a folder with the .graphml molecular networking file.

-### Part 3:
+### CMN Part 3:
 #### Before running Script 5:

-Setup metadata excel sheet with job information
+- Setup metadata excel sheet with job information
     - (5) Manual: fill out a main metadata excel sheet with running account of job information for all jobs, as well as info for all changeable values (see format of "Script_5_Groupings_Metadata.xlsx" in the input folder, note this is a different metadata excel from the FBMN workflow).
     Excel Columns: Job Name, G1, G2, G3, G4, G5, G6, G1_temp_folder, G2_temp_folder, G3_temp_folder, G4_temp_folder, G5_temp_folder, G6_temp_folder, Ionization, Cytoscape_Format_Template_File
         - G# = Group # (can be EXP or CTRL)
         - G#_temp_folder = indicate the name of the job sub-folder in the temp folder.
     - Note: I created different Cytoscape style files to format networks differently depending on the EXP vs. CTRL comparisons of interest.
 This information is relevant for how the script formats filtered molecular networks and visualize pie charts for relative spectral counts.

 For example: